JimMarshall35/2DFarmingRPG/StardewDocs/docs/UI.md

 - ```text```
     - some text

-For an exhaustive list of attributes of each widget type, read the source code.
+For an exhaustive list of attributes of each widget type, read the source code, under [Stardew/enginge/src/gameframework/layers/UI](https://github.com/JimMarshall35/2DFarmingRPG/tree/master/Stardew/engine/src/gameframework/layers/UI).

 Widgets are composable, that means widgets data objects and functions can be reused to implement more complex widgets.
 For example the Text Button widget reuses code and structs from the background box and Text widgets.